-I also took part in a AMA (“ask me anything”) on Reddit where I answered questions about the show.
-You can also listen to the interviews that I did with The History of Philosophy and The Life of Caesar, where I answered questions about the show, podcasting, and (of course) history.
+I also took part in two AMA’s (“ask me anything”) on Reddit where I answered questions about the show and addressed the challenges of communicating history.
+You can also listen to the interviews that I did with The History of Philosophy, Interesting Times, and The Life of Caesar, where I answered questions about the show, podcasting, and (of course) history.

 With regard to my accent, because I often get questions on that, I’m an immigrant from the UK living in the US.
 I went through American schooling and over the course of the years have acquired a West Coast American accent.